leudz/shipyard/guide/master/src/learn-by-example/true-victory.md

 }
 ```

-After some type juggling we can get our result back.
+After some type juggling, we can get our result back.

 ## Conclusion

 This concludes the example guide.\
 You've encountered the main ways you can interact with entities, components and systems.\
-The following reference guide goes deeper into details and is a good place to come back to once you start your own project.
+The following reference guide delves deeper into details and is a good place to come back to once you start your own project.

 ---

 You may be wondering where are the floors, the shop,...\
 Your mission, should you choose to accept it is to build the rest of the game.

-Each new floor reached the `Friend`s gain one of these bonus:
+Each new floor reached, the `Friends` gain one of these bonuses:
 - start size +0.5
 - growth rate +0.05
 - speed +0.1